nomad-ops/nomad-ops/docs/Getting Started.md

 `nomad job run .deployment/nomad/docker.hcl`

+### Access the Admin UI

 Go to [http://localhost:8080/_/](http://localhost:8080/_/).
 This will bring you to the login screen of [pocketbase](https://pocketbase.io).
 Login using `admin@nomad-ops.org` and `simple-nomad-ops`.

+> You only need to access this UI to create additional users.
+The main UI is available at [http://localhost:8080/](http://localhost:8080/)

+### Access the Nomad-Ops UI

-Once you are logged in, you are able to create your first *normal* user.
-Just hit `+ New Record` for the `User` collection and fill out the form.
-Afterwards you can access the UI of Nomad-Ops at [http://localhost:8080/](http://localhost:8080/) and use your newly created credentials to login.
+You can access the UI of Nomad-Ops at [http://localhost:8080/](http://localhost:8080/) and use your newly created credentials to login.

+By default the following user is created:

+- email: `user@nomad-ops.org`
+- password: `simple-nomad-ops`

+> You can change the default user by setting the environment variables `DEFAULT_USER_EMAIL` and `DEFAULT_USER_PASSWORD`.

 > The Admin User `admin@nomad-ops.org` is **only** capable to access the pocketbase ui at `http://{your-nomad-ops-host}/_/`.
-To access the Nomad-Ops UI you need to create a *normal* user first.
+To access the Nomad-Ops UI you need to use a *normal* user.

 ## Installation Notes